TCL debuts concept smartphone with flexible roll-out display

 The company said the larger axis and rolled display eliminate discernible creases — something that has plagued devices with foldable AMOLED screens.

-TCl also teased a device that adopts an accordion-like concertina form factor.
+TCL also teased a device that adopts an accordion-like concertina form factor.
 The company has offered a glimpse of this device previously but now appears to have a fully working prototype of the trifold table concept, which it said will “spearhead a new product category.”

 Using TCL’s previously unveiled “DragonHinge” and “ButterflyHinge” technologies, this particular contraption starts as a 10-inch tablet and finishes as a 6.65-inch device, sporting a 20.8:9 aspect ratio and 3K resolution.